harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-network-loss.md

 id: pod-network-loss
 title: Pod network loss
 ---
-Pod network loss is a Kubernetes pod-level chaos fault that:

-- Causes packet loss in a specific container by starting a traffic control (tc) process with netem rules to add egress/ingress loss.
+Pod network loss is a Kubernetes pod-level chaos fault that causes packet loss in a specific container by starting a traffic control (tc) process with netem rules to add egress (or ingress) loss.
-- Tests the application's resilience to lossy (or flaky) network.
+- It tests the application's resilience to lossy (or flaky) network.

 ![Pod Network Loss](./static/images/network-chaos.png)